 Coffey Park Public Art

 As the selected artist for the project, Wowhaus was required to undertake research and discussion with stakeholders and thoughtfully engage the Coffey Park neighborhood to develop a concept proposal for the public art project, as well as collaborate with the park design team incorporate the art into the site.
+Below is a summary of the neighborhood outreach:

 About the Artists